AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Coverage Do I Need?

 Ultimately, it’s your choice as to how much auto insurance coverage you need, but again, we recommend getting full coverage as a bare minimum.
-Then, you can add on additional coverage amounts as you see fit.
+Then, you can add additional coverage amounts as you see fit.
 Set a deductible that you could pay if you had an at-fault accident tomorrow, and set your limits as high as the premium you can afford.
 Paying more now means paying less later, if you’re responsible for a car accident.

 The Cost of Car Insurance